The-Politico/chartwerk-editor/docs/template-basics.md

 }
 ```

-You'll notice the `werk` parameter is passed between all the methods above.
+You'll notice the `werk` parameter is passed to all the methods above.
 This is usually an object we can hang various properties on, like d3 scale functions and axes.
 We'll usually create that object in the draw function with any initial properties we know upfront:

 ```javascript
 function draw(){